 Always align to the baseline

 Letters are designed to exist alongside one another on an invisible baseline.
 When they are led from this orientation, they appear to be out of control and reading them becomes very difficult.
-Never stack letters upon each other.
+If you want your text to be quickly digested, never stack letters upon each other.

 Header Image: Maroquotidien Plus on Unsplash.